rwilson504/Blogger/pcf-in-visual-studio/pcf-in-visual-studio.md

 Add **Node.js development** option

 ## Typescript - Get Current Version SDK
+In order to get TypeScript Intellisense for your PCF component in Visual Studio you will need to install the current TypeScript SDK.
 Open a PowerShell windows and run the following command to get your current TypeScript version.
 ```
 tsc --version
 ```